pyth-network/pyth-crosschain/target_chains/aptos/cli/README.md

 - Generate the hash for the new contract build
 - Create a governance proposal, proposing the aptos package to be upgraded to this specific hash
 - Approve and execute the governance proposal
+- Submit the created wormhole VAA to the contract to allow an upgrade with the specified hash.
 - Run the upgrade transaction and publish the new package

 ## Generating the new contract hash: